American photographer Cody Duncan gives us the lowdown on what life is really like in Lofoten, northern Norway.

 He joins the latest episode of the Life in Norway Show to talk all about life in Lofoten, the good and the bad.
 And there is an awful lot of good:

 If you've ever dreamed of living in a remote yet beautiful part of Norway, this is a must-listen episode.
-For more on Lofoten, check out our Lofoten travel guide.
+For more on Lofoten, check out our complete guide to the Lofoten islands.

 Listen to the show here: